BEFORE

 Co.lab - students’ portfolio page redesign

 I redesigned the product portfolio page for Co.lab students and graduates.
 After conducting in-depth user research and gathering feedback from business stakeholders, I developed several solutions to address current issues and support future business development goals.
-Having settled on one solution, I am now in the process of building it on Webflow.

 Timeline